Celtics close to 17 points behind: 2-0 against Nets - Sport

-Boston (AFP) – The Boston Celtics developed a good starting position in the NBA playoffs despite trailing 17 points and leading 2-0 against the Brooklyn Nets.

-National Basketball Player Daniel Theiss played a big role in 114:107 with 15 points and above all a lot of solid defensive work.
-In the second home game, after trailing, the hosts needed a long stretch of the final quarter to take their first lead by 94:92, but then did not allow the nets around Kevin Durant and Kyrie Irving to return.
+BOSTON (dpa) – National Basketball Association player Daniel Theis played a big role in 114:107 with 15 points and above all a lot of solid defensive work.
+In the second home game, after trailing, the hosts needed a long stretch of the final quarter to take their first lead with a score of 94:92, but then did not allow the nets around Kevin Durant and Kyrie Irving to return.

 Durant struggled on the defensive, hitting only four of his 17 attempts off the field.
 In the second half, he scored all his points from free throws.
 The Nets top player remains the most successful pitcher in the game with 27 points.